rkuma183/wilsonmar.github.io/_posts/2017-07-30-java-spring-rest-api-sample.md

    `@Autowired` cause the injection of getter and setter function code automatically during build, to save developer time on the restTemplate.
    (Any Spring components can be autowired.
 These include, components, configurations, services and beans.)

+   NOTE: A Java Bean is a simple POJO whose only behavior is getters and setters.
+   POJO (Plain Old Java Object) is an object that has attributes as well as behaviors.

    ### Run Test from Eclipse IDE